owlchester/kanka-docs/docs/source/features/campaigns/export.md

 Campaigns can be exported once a day.
 To start exporting a campaign, go to `Settings > Export`.

-Once the process has been started, one of the Kanka severs will try to generate two files.
+Once the process has been started, one of the Kanka severs will prepare the export file.
+The process happens in the background, and doesn't stop you from still accessing the campaign.
+We recommend you don't update the campaign during this process to not end up with an incomplete export.

-The first one is the **campaign export**.
-This is a zip with every single entity sorted by type and exported in `JSON` format.
-This export should never fail.
+Once the export is done, a downloadable `.zip` file will be available in the Export interface.

-The second one is the **campaign assets**.
-This is a zip with all the images of your entities.
-However, if the total size of the campaign's images is over 128MB, this export fails.
-The first export still includes the path to download each entity's image individually.
+The exported campaign contains all the campaign data in `json` format, along with images of entities and the gallery.

 ## Who can export the data?